ibexa/documentation-user/docs/pim/work_with_product_variants.md

 # Work with product variants

+With product variants you can have multiple versions of one product, differing in some characteristics.
+Typical examples are a t-shirt in different colors, or a laptop with different hard disk sizes.

 To use an [attribute](products.md#attributes) to create [variants](products.md#product-variants), mark the attribute as **Used for product variants** when you create a [product type](create_product_types.md).

 ![Product type definition with attributes used for variants](img/product_type_attr_used_for_variants.png "Product type definition with attributes used for variants")